simon-ritchie/apysc/docs_src/source/animation_pause_and_play.md

 ## Basic usage

 The following example starts the x-coordinate animation and stops after 1 second.
-After stopping the animation and additionally 500 milliseconds passed, restarting the animation:
+After stopping the animation and additionally, 500 milliseconds passed, restarting the animation:

 ```py
 # runnable